 Internationalism is a critical component of our MBA.
 We actively seek a multi-national cohort, and that’s why we have 20 different nationalities represented in this year’s class.
 We believe that a mix of backgrounds enhances learning, as each student brings a different perspective.
 Internationalism also comes to the fore in our international business module, during which you visit an economy at a different stage of development to the UK.
 Finally, on the Lancaster MBA, you have the opportunity to study abroad at one of our partner institutions.

-The MBA programme embeds career advancement throughout the whole year, allowing you to draw on your learning and experiences as you progress through your studies.
-The range of opportunities include practical sessions, guest speakers, one-to-one career consultations, networking, events and resources.
-These elements are designed to help you define your unique career path and achieve your aspirations.
+The Lancaster MBA embeds career advancement throughout the whole year, enabling you to draw on your learning and experiences as you progress through your studies.

-Discover our packed calendar of dedicated MBA events throughout the year, and get the latest MBA news updates.
+Discover our latest MBA news.
+For information on our packed calendar of dedicated MBA events throughout the year, visit the MBA Events page.